A Wide Range of Programs & Services to

 Services Offered:

-One-on-one career counseling – Individual assistance is available for career coaching, resume review, learning about the local area job market, etc.
+Individual assistance is available for career coaching, resume review, learning about the local area job market, etc.

-Employment Skills Classes:
+Employment Skills Classes

 Civilian Resume/Job Search Class – Learn how to develop an effective resume, conduct a job search and get important tips on the interview process.